Defending Truck Accident Victims in Atlanta, GA

 The trial lawyer, paralegals, private investigators, and trucking industry experts that make up the trial team at Ponton Law are well versed in the complexities of semi-truck accident litigation and have successfully litigated tractor-trailer accident cases throughout Georgia and across the Southeast.

-If you or someone you know has been injured or killed as a result of a trucking accident, contact an Atlanta truck accident lawyer at Ponton Law at (404) 418-8507.
+At Ponton Law, our Atlanta truck accident lawyers are aggressive, experienced advocates for injured victims.
+If you or someone you know has been injured or killed as a result of a trucking accident, contact a knowledgeable truck accident attorney at Ponton Law at 404) 418-8507 or contacting us online.
+With an office in Atlanta, we handle truck accident claims throughout the wider region.

 Read more about: Lawsuits Involving Semi-Truck and Car Accidents